SUNNY CAL JOURNAL - Don't Worry, It's Just A Hoax

 Such information should be helpful to put life on earth in perspective.
 All things need to be put in context, otherwise we're just in a flight of fancy.

-The context here surely has something to do with our miniscule place in the universe, or indeed what role we play as living beings on our own tiny planet.
+The context here surely has something to do with our minuscule place in the universe, or indeed what role we play as living beings on our tiny planet.

 Physicists have often implied we live in an orderly universe and human life is part of that order, but many are now saying there is much disorder across the galaxies, often on the edge of chaos.

-Certainly, when we look at how humankind is eating-up our natural resources, and cluttering our environment with our cast-off debris like there is no tomorrow, the extractors and government supports lend their hand to support our society of conspicuous consumption.
+Certainly, when we look at how humankind is eating-up our natural resources, and cluttering our environment with our cast-off debris like there is no tomorrow, the extractors full steam ahead with conspicuous consumption.

-An teacher friend said recently, "We are more likely to destroy ourselves in our own shit, but we will not likely blame ourselves."
+A teacher friend use to say, "We are likely to destroy ourselves in our own shit, but we will not blame ourselves."

 Physicist Paul Halpern said recently that Earth's special role as the only known home of life should make people stop killing each other and focus instead on preserving the plant "like a garden of rare orchids."

-In the meantime, I will wander out out night and look up to God's creation, and not blame God.
+In the meantime, I will wander out at night and look up to God's creation, and not blame God for the hoax.